cross-platform/icloud-for-linux/README.md

       DISABLE_WAYLAND: 1
 ```

-The plugs are the features our snap needs to interact with the desktop and web, the permissions we need to give the snap.
-Without these plugs the snap is otherwise fully isolated by default.
+The plugs are the hooks our snap apps need to interact with the desktop and web, the permissions we need to give the snap.
+Without [these plugs](https://snapcraft.io/docs/supported-interfaces) the snap is [otherwise fully confined](https://snapcraft.io/docs/interface-management) by default.
 This allows you to define using useful categories the confines of your app which is then restricted at the kernel level by use of namespaces, cgroups, and App Armor.

 Thankfully creating the rest of the apps is not't as complicated, we can just * those plugs and other settings.
 When the app is installed the snapd daemon will move the .desktop files into place on our system, making them visible in the desktop environment.
-The .desktop format is a FreeDesktop standard, like systemd.
+The [.desktop format](https://specifications.freedesktop.org/desktop-entry-spec/latest/) is a FreeDesktop spec,

 ```
   outlook: